theupdateframework/theupdateframework.io/content/security.md

  with an endless stream of data, causing harm to clients (e.g. a disk partition filling up or memory exhaustion).

-* **Slow retrieval attacks**.
-An attacker responds to clients with a very slow stream of data that essentially results in the client never completing the update process.

 * **Extraneous dependencies attacks**.
 An attacker indicates to clients that, in order to install the software they want, they also need to install unrelated software.
 This extra software may be from a trusted source,